Reading-eScience-Centre/coverage-jsapi/Domain.md

 ### .type

 A URI as identifier for the type of domain, e.g. "http://coveragejson.org/def/domains/Grid".
-The type uniquely defines the .shape property elements, semantics of all axes, and further properties.
+The type uniquely defines the .shape property array elements, semantics of all axes, and further properties.

 ### .shape